coxrichuk/pushMenu/README.md

                 levelSpacing: 0,
                 backClass: 'mp-back',
                 trigger: '#trigger',
-                pusher: '.site-outer'
+                pusher: '.site-outer',
+                scrollTop: false
             });
         });
     </script>

 ### Options

     type: 'cover'                       // cover || overlap     -   Whether the menu level should overlap slightly or completely cover each other
     levelSpacing: 0                     // If the 'type' is set to overlap how much should be visible from the previous level
     backClass: 'mp-back'                // The back button class
     trigger: '#trigger'                 // What should open the menu on click / touch
     pusher: '.site-outer'               // What should be moved when the menu opens - The plugin relies on moving the site out of the way to make way for the menu
+    scrollTop: false                    // true || false    -   If set to true when moving between levels the screen will automatically scroll back to the top

 ## Todos